fatsanogo/StatTheoryLabs/README.md

 - "intro-np": introduction to nonparametrics
 - "hw7": optimization for bivariate MLE

-(under development and updating for Spring 2023)
+(under development and updating for Winter 2023)

 ## How to Submit Google Form portion of Lab